pyke369/mfetch/README.md

 - `--progress` (default false): emit transfer progress indications on standard output (in JSON format, see format in the `Examples` section below).

+- `--timeout` (default 30s): Maximum duration allowed for the server to start to respond.

+- `--idletimeout` (default 30s): After a connection is established, if no data is received for this duration, the request is aborted.

+- `--retry` (default disabled): Maximum retry attemps allowed to download each chunk.
+For the total maximum number of requests allowed, multiply by `concurrency`

 ## Server mode
 The folder to share must be provided as the only argument in server mode; only files in the specified folder will be